Updated: Nov 22, 2021

 A website's About’ page is more than just the company’s bio, it is a site’s not-so-secret marketing strategy.
 Most businesses focus their time and attention onto their home pages in order to entice potential customers and neglect the ‘About’ page.
 Throwing in a generic description of who you are isn’t enough.
-Your ‘About’ page is the company's greatest chance of creating a connection with potential customers and employees.
+Your ‘About’ page is the company's greatest chance to create a notable connection with potential customers and employees.

 Why your 'About' page matters

-When a first-time visitor lands on your page they start with the home page, but if they’re serious about you they move on to the ‘About’ page which is where the final decision to proceed is made.
-Take the opportunity to introduce yourself, your team, and why the business matters.
+When a first-time visitor lands on your home page it must be succinct, eye catching with a clear action item and if they like what they see will quickly move on to the ‘About’ page.
+So take the opportunity to introduce yourself, your team, and why the business matters.
 Gain your audience's trust.
 Prospective customers want to know your story and judge whether you understand them and their problems.
-Therefore, if you create a personal, likable, and believable ‘About’ page, your prospects are more likely to trust you and do business with you.
+So create a personal, likable, and believable story line that will garner trust you and convince customers to do business with you.
 Here are 5 tips to keep in mind when creating your 'About' page:

 Starting is always the most difficult, so focus on answering the five Ws: who, what, when, where, and why.
 Show your prospective viewers who you are, what you do, when you started doing it, where you’re located, and why they should do business with you.

 One of the most effective ways to capture your audience’s attention is to tell them a story.
 A genuine story brings your brand to life and gives your business meaning.